 7. Partnership Board Membership

-Following the Local Government Election of May 2022, seventeen new councillors have been appointed to the Partnership by the Partnership's constituent councils, with three councillors returning to the Partnership.
-A new Partnership Chairperson and two new Deputy Chairpersons have been appointed.
+Seventeen new councillors were appointed to the Partnership by the Partnership's constituent councils, following the Local Government Election of May 2022.
+Three councillors returned to the Partnership.
+A new Partnership Chairperson and two new Deputy Chairpersons were appointed.